-The most common civil action taken into the Justice of the Peace Court is order of eviction.
+The most common civil action taken in the Justice of the Peace Courts is evictions.
 This action can either evict a tenant from a rental property or gain possession of owned property.

 STEPS FOR EVICTION

 - A demand for possession must be made in writing by a person entitled to possession of the property and must comply with the requirements for notice to vacate under section 24.005 Texas Property Code.